chelsieee/React-project-Blog/README.md

 Include sign up/log in functionality with encrypted passwords & an authorization flow.
 Keep this simple, we still want you focusing on the logic of the app.

-semantically clean HTML using Material-ui
+semantically clean HTML using Material-UI